(This page is a stub.)

 - The green area highlights the terms / labels for the dictionary concepts.

-Here’s another one : (and the grey-shaded areas just highlight two VSM-sentences’ individual subgraphs, which are connected by a coreference between the two) :
+Here’s another one : (the grey-shaded areas highlight two VSM-sentences’ individual subgraphs, which are connected by a coreference between the two) :

 And since we promised earlier that we’d explain this after a picture of a VSMGraph, here is: